Skip to Content

 Step 10.
 Remove the Rollers and Brush Your Hair

-Once you’re ready to remove your rollers, make sure that you’re careful, as they will tangle easily.
+Once you’re ready to remove your rollers, make sure that you’re careful, as they can tangle easily.
 Slowly unroll them one at a time.
 Use one hand to hold your hair up near the roots, and slowly unwind the roller.
 Make sure that your hair doesn’t get stuck or tangled as you unroll it.

 After you have removed all of the rollers, brush your hair out.
 Some people use a comb to bring the different sections together again, while other people use their fingers.
 When you have the look that you want, use hairspray to hold it in place.